NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 ![alt text][1080]

 A preprocessed video demonstrating the detection on aic1080 can be found [here](https://youtu.be/F-lWyJ5Trk4).
 0.2 is used as the detection confidence threshold in the demonstration video.

+The workshop presentation can be found in `presentations/`

 ### AVSS2017 UA_DETRAC Challenge
 ​​